 About the program

 The Master of Project Management program provides a comprehensive business-ready foundation that will equip students from any background with the knowledge required to develop a career and expertise in project management.
 The Master of Project Management features four distinct study themes including strategy, sustainability, managing complex problems and teams, and virtual teams and global working.
 The curriculum addresses a range of topics including conflict resolution, effective integrated planning, management, market performance, portfolio management, public and private sector investment and risk identification.
 External speakers from leading investment banks, credit agencies and portfolio fund managers contribute to case studies and workshops.
+Show less

 The structure of the Master of Project Management is based on theoretical and practical subjects.
 This program is designed in close consultation with prominent industry professional boards to ensure the integrity and contemporary relevance of the degree.